By Annika Bhananker, Annie Poole and Ethan Preston

 Owen Baebler, Ford Cobbs, Kate Hamilton, Jack Hixon, Thomas Lee, Jenny McMillan, Joshua Miner, Amelia Orth, Elyse Rice, Rory Shanks, Audrey Wen, Olivia Wen

-Mason Baker, Tynan Drayton, Patrick Duffie, Ben Dunbar, Tessa Fisk, Jake Goldfarb, Brandon Hill, Cameron Lee, Mackenzie Magnussen, Jessica Manner, Lanie Martin, Rainer McDonald, Claire Molina, Paul Murdoch, Minje Park, Rohan Tatum, Hannah Whobrey, Anita Zeng
+Mason Baker, Tynan Drayton, Patrick Duffie, Ben Dunbar, Tessa Fisk, Jake Goldfarb, Brandon Hill, Cameron Lee, Mackenzie Magnuson, Jessica Manner, Lanie Martin, Rainer McDonald, Claire Molina, Paul Murdoch, Minje Park, Rohan Tatum, Hannah Whobrey, Anita Zeng

 Each class will have a collective four-person “royal court” as opposed to two distinct Prince and Princess pairs.
 However, the traditional titles of Homecoming King and Queen will remain the same.